-The discount rate used to measure the Plan's total pension liability was 7.50 percent.
+The discount rate used to measure the Plan's total pension liability was 7.25 percent for the year ended June 30, 2017.
 The projection of cash flows used to determine the discount rate assumed employer and member contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employee and employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Projected employer contributions that are intended to fund benefits from future plan members, are not included.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on the Plan investments of 7.50 percent was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long-term expected rate of return on the Plan investments of 7.25 percent was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2017.